CAMH-SCWG/feedback_may2017/README.md

-# R script to reveiw feedback for Feb 2017 workshops.
+# R script to review feedback for Feb 2017 workshops.